 DEQ used criteria in Oregon Administrative Rules 340-054-0026 and 340-054-0027 to rank projects.
 Project ranking criteria include: water quality standards, public health considerations, watershed health benefits, natural infrastructure inclusion, and other considerations.
 Rank order shifts as loan applications are added and removed from the project priority list.
 Appendix 2 includes all loan applications in rank order, project scores

-This Intended Use Plan includes 25 loan applications for a total of \$157,224,642 in requested funding.
-This plan includes five new loan applications and one loan application amendment:
+This Intended Use Plan includes 24 loan applications for a total of \$152,675,656 in requested funding, including six new loan applications and one loan application amendment: